Timeline of the COVID-19 pandemic in the United States (2020): March 12

 Total U.S. cases passed 1,500.
 More universities and colleges transitioned to online attendance across the country.
 Public school closures are announced in Arkansas, Colorado, Connecticut, Kentucky, Maryland, Massachusetts, Michigan, New Mexico, Ohio, Utah, Virginia and Washington state.
 Georgia and Kansas report their first deaths and Washington state reports 2 additional deaths.
 This brings the total U.S. deaths to 41 (31 WA, 4 CA, 2 FL, 1 NJ, 1 SD, 1 GA, 1 KS).

 Most major sports leagues, including MLS, the NHL, and the National Lacrosse League, announced the suspension of their seasons that were already in progress.
 The XFL terminated its inaugural season, while Major League Baseball announced the cancellation of all remaining spring training games and delayed the start of their 2020 season.
 In addition, the NCAA canceled all postseason tournaments in their winter and spring sports, which included the men's and women's basketball tournaments, as well as the baseball and softball tournaments.
 The cancellation of the basketball tournament marked the first time the tournament was not held due to unforeseen circumstances.

+More business began to shudder from the losses COVID-19 inflicted.
+Several cruise ships had reported cases of infection from individuals aboard, both staff and passengers included.
+In order to prevent spread, cruise lines began to shut down.
+Yet the increase in incident and result made shipowners turn towards other measures in order to keep business alive.
+Such strategies included sending old ships away to shipyards to be abandoned and dismantled to focus costs on newer fleets.